Analida's Ethnic Spoon

 Step by step photos:

-A collage of photos showing steps to make black bean burgers and pico de gallo as a topping.
+A photo showing the ingredients to make black bean burgers and blending them.

 This black bean burger recipe is definitely a healthier alternative to a quarter-pounder.
 Low fat and 100% natural.
 You can serve it with a little pico de gallo (yes, I included the recipe).
 Yup, skip the ketchup for this one.
 You might even want to skip the bun and serve it over greens for a truly healthy alternative.